dovecot/documentation/source/settings/plugin/advanced/obox.rst

    :values: @boolean

    .. warning::
-      The setting has been removed as it caused problems with caching IMAP clients, which may lose emails permanently or otherwise become confused about their internal state.
+      The setting has been removed, because it could have caused various problems with indexing.
+Most importantly if the root index bundles weren't accessible, it could have created whole new INBOX and other folders.
+      In general it was also possible for FTS indexes to become desynchronized, which required rebuilding them.
+Even if everything had worked properly, performance could have been rather bad if many mails were missing from the local indexes.

    Even in case of object storage errors, try to allow accessing the emails as well as possible.
 This especially means that if the local metacache already